estuary/connectors/python/README.md

 }
 ```

+In addition to configuring the endpoint config, for imported connectors you will also probably have to modify the config-reading logic to read OAuth data out of the `credentials` field specifically.
+> **Note:** Also, don't forget to make `credentials` a required field!

 ### Debugging
 You can test the OAuth flow using `flowctl raw oauth`.
 Make sure that you have a local stack set up and running, as the intent is to emulate the production behavior as closely as possible.